Farmers for Free Trade releases NAFTA report, heads to Montreal

 Meanwhile, Canadian International Trade Minister Francois-Philippe Champagne said Canada will "be firm" in support of its supply management system for dairy, poultry and eggs, BNN reported.

-The New York Times noted in an article Tuesday that NAFTA withdrawal could affect everyday products such as bacon, jeans and beer.
-In the article, Cullen Hendrix, an associate professor at the University of Denver, noted that a pork cutlet served in Toronto may have started out as a piglet on an Ontario farm before being exported to the United States, and then reimported as meat.
+The New York Times noted in an article Jan.
+23 that NAFTA withdrawal could affect everyday products such as bacon, jeans and beer.
+In the article, Cullen Hendrix, an associate professor at the University of Denver, noted a pork cutlet served in Toronto may have started out as a piglet on an Ontario farm before being exported to the United States, and then reimported as meat.

-A study released Tuesday by the Business Roundtable said that termination of NAFTA would result in the net loss of 1.8 million U.S. jobs within the first year.
+A study released Jan.
+23 by the Business Roundtable said termination of NAFTA would result in the net loss of 1.8 million U.S. jobs within the first year.